How to Process Excel Data in Python and Pandas

 After installing the above modules, we can write Python programs to process Excel data in Python in different ways, as discussed in the next sections.

-How to Create an Excel File in Python?
+How do you create an Excel file in Python?

 Let’s start with the basics.
 We will use the ExcelWriter() function to open a new Excel file.
 It has the following syntax: